ghostuser-bug/Telegram-Username-Checker/README.md

 # Telegram Username Checker

 This script checks the availability of usernames on Telegram using the Telegram API.
+The script will check username based on words.txt file in the same directory.
 It sends a message to a specified chat when a username is available.

 ## ⚠️ Warning
 Please use a user account (phone number) for this script to work as Telegram will not allow bots to check usernames!